View Scottish Fold Breeders

 condition in the future.
 Reputable breeders will breed only fold-ear

 to straight-ear to guard against this problem.
-Be concerned about
+Do not buy from

-any breeders who are breeding fold-ear to fold-ear.
+any breeders who are breeding fold-ear to fold-ear to "ensure" folded-ear cats.
 Scottish Folds

 may still use British Shorthairs and American Shorthairs as allowable